Otto Hahn: World War I

 In July 1914—shortly before the outbreak of World War I—Hahn was recalled to active duty with the army in a Landwehr regiment.
 They marched through Belgium, where the platoon he commanded was armed with captured machine guns.
 He was awarded the Iron Cross (2nd Class) for his part in the First Battle of Ypres.
 He was a joyful participant in the Christmas truce of 1914, and was commissioned as a lieutenant.
 In mid-January 1915, he was summoned to meet chemist Fritz Haber, who explained his plan to break the trench deadlock with chlorine gas.
 Hahn raised the issue that the Hague Convention banned the use of projectiles containing poison gases, but Haber explained that the French had already initiated chemical warfare with tear gas grenades, and he planned to get around the letter of the convention by releasing gas from cylinders instead of shells.

 Haber's new unit was called Pioneer Regiment 35.
 After brief training in Berlin, Hahn, together with physicists James Franck and Gustav Hertz, was sent to Flanders again to scout for a site for a first gas attack.
 He did not witness the attack because he and Franck were off selecting a position for the next attack.
 Transferred to Poland, at the Battle of Bolimów on 12 June 1915, they released a mixture of chlorine and phosgene gas.
 Some German troops were reluctant to advance when the gas started to blow back, so Hahn led them across No Man's land.
 He witnessed the death agonies of Russians they had poisoned, and unsuccessfully attempted to revive some with gas masks.
-He was transferred to Berlin as a human guinea pig testing poisonous gases and gas masks.
 On their next attempt on 7 July, the gas again blew back on German lines, and Hertz was poisoned.
 This assignment was interrupted by a mission at the front in Flanders and again in 1916 by a mission to Verdun to introduce shells filled with phosgene to the Western Front.
 Then once again he was hunting along both fronts for sites for gas attacks.
 In December 1916 he joined the new gas command unit at Imperial Headquarters.